 Featuring Erin Morrison

-Taking the guesswork out of client meetings is too much of a time saver for Erin Morrison to worry about the potential fallout from oversharing.
+Taking the guesswork out of client meetings is too much of a time saver for Erin Morrison, wedding photography expert, to worry about the potential fallout from oversharing.
 The Knoxville, Tennessee based wedding photographer believes knowledge is power, even when it comes to including information on her website that other photographers might consider counterintuitive, like listing her limited availability for elopements.

 “We do elopements for 10+ people and we only do them Monday through Thursdays because we do our full weddings Friday, Saturday, and Sunday.”
 Erin admits that it can be scary to put those kinds of details online, but so far it has only helped her business.
 “Putting as much information on your site as possible ends up saving you time because the couples get clarity before they even contact you.”

 Establishing Credibility as an Expert

 Along with including detailed descriptions of availability, packages, and event types on her website, Erin takes it a step further and educates potential clients through blog posts.

 “I saw a need to help couples understand the difference between an elopement and an intimate wedding.”